Thailand Cover Letter Writing Guide

 Do not include info that would not be easy to explain during an interview

 If possible, address your letter to the right person, quoting the job title, reference number (if applicable) and where/when you saw the advertisement.
-Such personalization would enhance retention of your application.
+Such personalization would enhance the retention of your application.
 Also, include the date.

 Begin your Thailand cover letter with your name and contact information together with your address, phone/fax and e-mail.
 Frequently, employers keep cover letters and CVs/resumes on file for a long time, so any contact details you give have to remain correct in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 In the first paragraph, write the title of the position you are interested in.
 Specify how you inquired about the position and/or company, and why you are interested in the role/company.